vulcand/vulcand/ROADMAP.md

 ### Routing

 * Move to front-end and backend from hosts and locations
-* Implement flexible routing language for matching hosts, headers, and paths
 * Support pods/consistent hash-based routing
 * Fan-In, Fan-Out support